Quantum Fisher information: Measuring the Fisher information

-This formula can be used to put a lower on the quantum Fisher information from experimental results.
+This formula can be used to put a lower bound on the quantum Fisher information from experimental results.

 If $M$ equals the symmetric logarithmic derivative then the inequality is saturated.

 For the case of unitary dynamics, the quantum Fisher information is the convex roof of the variance.
 Based on that, one can obtain lower bounds on it, based on some given operator expectation values using semidefinite programming.
-The approach considers an optimizaton on the two-copy space.
+The approach considers an optimization of the two-copy space.